TelQuel

+TelQuel is generally regarded as one of the country's more independent media outlets, known for its critical reporting.
+The magazine is also recognized for its secular perspective, opposition to Islamist ideologies, and support for religious and individual freedoms.

+The magazine is owned by the Hariry family, and its headquarters are based in Casablanca.

-History and profile
+History

 TelQuel was founded in 2001 by Ahmed Benchemsi.
-It provides new-related articles.
+It provides news-related articles.

 The magazine has been repeatedly subjected to harassment and pressures from the Moroccan government.
 Both Benchemsi and Boukhari were convicted in 2005 on charges of defamation, in what the RSF described as a political trial.

 On 1 August 2009, the Moroccan government seized an edition of TelQuel, following its inclusion of an opinion poll conducted jointly with French newspaper Le Monde and looking at the performance of King Mohammed VI over the first ten years of his reign.
 Although 91% viewed his performance favourably, the authorities considered this to be an unsuitable topic for coverage and promptly banned publication of the survey, provoking a furious reaction from the press and Web users.

 TelQuel started a Moroccan Arabic edition, Nichane.
 In 2010, however, it went out of business following government pressure on companies to withdraw advertising.